Congratulations! You are currently reading the greatest, most informative blog for the coolest educational technology tool in the world!

 - Shakespeare’s plays had the most profound influence on how we speak English today.

 Notice anything in common with these three sentences that’s different from those fact sentences?
 Each of them uses a qualifier (best, interesting, most profound).
-This is a sure sign that the sentence is an opinion, as not everyone in the world will agree that Pythagoras’ theorem is the least interesting–some might find it the most interesting.
+This is a sure sign that the sentence is an opinion, as not everyone in the world will agree that Pythagoras’ theorem is the least interesting — some might find it the most interesting.

-Use signal words to determine the difference
+How to determine the difference between facts and opinions

 Honest actors often use signal words to indicate whether their statements are intended as statements of fact or opinion.
 It’s a good idea for your students to be comfortable in using them, and to spot others using them as an aid to interpretation.
 This handy chart outlines some words that are often used to signify a fact or opinion.